tob-asco/seeds/Tags.md

    - :abacus: new chemical solutions, all about the charging process
 3. `reduction`
    - :cool: I think this should be much more actively discussed
+   - :abacus: in lifestyle
+   - :abacus: in devices
 4. distribution
 5. fossile
 6. production